 NOTE: this post discusses Nicholas Notovitch and Edmond Bordeaux Szekely.
 For G. J. R. Ouseley and “The Gospel of the Holy Twelve,” see the next post.

-Two distinguished examples of modern “pious frauds” are the gospels by Nicholas Notovitch and Edmond Bordeaux Szekely.
-Both are sometimes innocently quoted by vegetarians to prove that Jesus went to India or that Jesus was a vegetarian.
+Why would anyone want to fabricate a gospel to prove that Jesus was a vegetarian, or anything else about Jesus?
+There is plenty of solid historical evidence that the message of Jesus was simple living, nonviolence, and vegetarianism, and that vegetarianism was a key idea of the movement which he headed.
+But Nicholas Notovitch and Edmond Bordeaux Szekely have not gone down the historical path; they have instead fabricated a gospel.
+Both of these gospels are sometimes innocently quoted by vegetarians to prove that Jesus went to India or that Jesus was a vegetarian.
 But neither of them constitutes real evidence about Jesus, or about anything else before the nineteenth century.
-Continue reading
+Continue reading “Pious Fraud, Vegetarian Style”

 How can we imagine Jesus slaughtering animals or even condoning it?
 Yet both Christian tradition and the doors of the churches are often closed to ethical vegetarians concerned about animals.
 One approach to this problem is to look for alternative gospels, and if none is found, to write such a gospel.
 This approach has sometimes produced some interesting results, one of which is The Gospel of the Holy Twelve.